Camellia japonica 'Historical Varieties' - Historical Camellias

-Camellias of the 19th century - bred in Tuscany between 1800 and 1900, these camellias (Camellia japonica) have been used to the European climate for many years, they bloom well and are hardy even in our latitudes in most locations.
+Camellias of the 19th century - bred in Tuscany between 1800 and 1900, these camellias (Camellia japonica) have been accustomed to the European climate for many years.
+They bloom well and are hardy even in our latitudes in most locations.

-We have found the varieties Koto no Kaori, Dionisia Ponlatowski, Santarelli, Angela Cocchi, Cimarosa, Giuseppina Mercatelli and Rosaeflora for you and added them to our range so that you too can let these "ancient" varieties grow in your garden as they already do have grown for centuries in the gardens of villas and palaces in Tuscany and from there have been made available to our partners for reproduction.
+We have found the varieties Koto no Kaori, Dionisia Ponlatowski, Santarelli, Angela Cocchi, Cimarosa, Giuseppina Mercatelli and Rosaeflora for you and added them to our range so that you too can grow these "ancient" varieties in your garden, just as they have grown for centuries in the gardens of villas and palaces in Tuscany and from there have been made available to our partners for reproduction.

 Historical camellias - a real rarity and in the context of annual new breeds a sign of stability and reliability in terms of location suitability and flowering ability.
-Our historical varieties were made available to our partners for reproduction from the palaces and villas of Tuscany.
-Our customers are also able to grow these ancient varieties in their own gardens and enjoy these wonderful old flowers and at the same time be part of a project that keeps these ancient varieties and their genetics alive by spreading them.
+Our historical varieties have been made available to our partners for reproduction from the palaces and villas of Tuscany.
+In this way, our customers are also able to grow these ancient varieties in their own gardens and enjoy these wonderful old flowers and at the same time be part of a project that keeps these ancient varieties and their genetics alive through propagation.

-Quality: red & semi-double & very numerous & rose-like flowers; evergreen & glossy leaves; strong & unformal growth; very hardy
+Quality: fragrant & red & double & very numerous & peony-shaped flowers; evergreen & glossy leaves; vigorous & bushy growth; good to very good winter hardiness

-Use: planted in the garden; in pots from March/April outside on in a half-shaded place - during winter in an unheated room; all year in an unheated or rarely heated greenhouse
+Use: planted in the garden; outdoors in pots from March/April in a semi-shaded place - during winter in an unheated room; all year in an unheated or rarely heated greenhouse

 - Asia (mediterranean)